What Can I Do with an Accounting Degree Besides Accounting?

 "Working on group assignments, interacting via email, chat and text with classmates helped give me an idea of how to handle working remotely on a regular basis," said Horning.
 "It helped me with organization, meeting deadlines, and ensuring everyone in the group is able to complete their sections by the deadlines."

 An accounting degree can also help you explore the current business landscape and develop analytical, critical thinking and strong communication skills to prepare you for a variety of jobs for accounting majors.
 From financial planning and consulting to budget management and data analysis.

 What To Do With an Accounting Degree

 Advancing your education can prepare you to enter the fast-growing financial world.
-While many accountants pursue traditional roles, explore the jobs below to learn more about these alternative careers for accountants:
+While many accountants pursue traditional roles, explore the jobs below to learn more about the alternative careers for accounting degree holders:

 - Budget Analyst: With a career in budget analysis, you can help organizations and businesses organize their finances, prepare budgets and monitor spending.
 In 2021, budget analysts earned a median of $79,940 in 2021, and the position is projected to grow about 3% by 2031, according to BLS data.

 - Business and Financial Consultant: A degree in accounting can give you the skills you need to work as a business and financial consultant, helping entrepreneurs and small business owners find financial success.
 As a business consultant, you can help other business owners manage start-up costs and investments, create a financial plan for their business and monitor day-to-day bookkeeping.
 According to Salary.com, financial consultants earn an average of $77,971 each year.